Prof’s Point of Brew: Why Good Beer is Good For You

 Recently I have noticed blokes – and in particular, dads – talking to each other over a beer.
 Nothing new here, you say, and rightly so.
 But in addition to football, kids and the precarious state of world politics they are talking about the beer.
 They’re talking about aroma.
 They’re asking one another if there’s a bit of caramel sweetness in the mid-palate or if the hop character is “earthy or floral”.
 They’re talking “texture” and “mouth-feel” and “carbonation” and “finish”.

 Good beer is allowing us to share our observations and our likes and dislikes.
 It is giving us permission to debate levels of bitterness and layers of malt complexity without sounding like a wanker.
-Perhaps most importantly, good beer is opening the doors of our conversations to differing opinions.
+Perhaps most importantly, it’s is opening the doors of our conversations to differing opinions.

 And it’s not starting fights.